anetasopa/weather-app/README.md

 In the place of input you have to enter the place you want to search and click the button.
 After a while, the current weather will appear below.

 ### How was the application written? 🧐
-I used the **React** library to write this application, because I wanted to experience writing such an applications also in this library.
+I used the **React** library to write this application, because I wanted to experience writing such an applications in this library.
 This app is also mobile scalable where I used: **@media**.
 The weather content is downloaded from the API via 'key' and 'base', i.e. the content of the query referring to a given place.

 ### What have I learned? 💭
 Writing this application taught me how to put simple and short API requests to get the right information and how React works.